-- 26. The sidewalks along Cesar Chavez Street shall be expanded to provide access into the ground floor units with an urban character, and reduced perimeter planter areas adjacent to the building edge. - 27.
+- 26. The sidewalks along Cesar Chavez Street shall be expanded to provide access and seating into the ground floor commercial spaces units with an urban character, and reduced perimeter planter areas, including adjacent to the building edge.
+Residential units shall provide a new access to the existing sidewalk. - 27.
 Planters with tree grates shall be installed every 17-25 feet and planted with shade trees adjacent to the Cesar Chavez Street to create a separation between the street and pedestrian traffic to the satisfaction of the City Engineer and Development Services Director. - 28.
 Incorporate a minimum 10 foot wide sidewalk along the Bagdad Avenue frontage of the retail space of building B. - 29.
 Expand hardscape are at the right edge of the pedestrian apron on the corner of Bagdad Avenue and Cesar Chavez Street to enhance the pedestrian experience. - 30.
 Incorporate pavers or alternative decorative paving at vehicle entrances at Bagdad Avenue and Tripoli Way consistent with the Pueblo Viejo design theme. - 31.
 Reduce landscape areas directly at the sides of the retail space at Building A and replace with decorative hardscape to accommodate outdoor seating and public engagement areas.